 In a Lucid poll, I asked 350 people to tell me if, "The same marketing tactics that persuade millennials also work on Gen Z," was a true or false statement.
 And if you think consumers — the people who are being marketed to by brands — would sway one way or another, you'll be slightly surprised by the results below:

 Although 56% of those polled thought the two generations could be marketed to the same way, nearly half disagreed.

-As a marketer who specializes in audience growth, I sway with the 44% of people who think that the same tactics won't work on both groups -- at least not forever.
+As a marketer specializing in audience growth, I sway with the 44% of people who think the same tactics won't work on both groups — at least not forever.

-According to the Pew Research Center, those in the millennial generation were born between 1981 and 1996, while those in Gen Z were born between 1997 and 2012.
-In 2019, millennials are between 22 and 38 years old and Gen Zers are between six and 21 years old.
+According to Pew Research Center, those in the Millennial generation were born between 1981 and 1996, while those in Gen Z were born between 1997 and 2012.
+In 2023, millennials are between 27 and 42 years old, and Gen-Zers are between 11 and 26.

-When you think about the generational differences on the largest possible scale, the oldest millennials are close to 40, might be settled down, and could be making larger purchases like cars or homes.
-The youngest members of Gen Z are in second grade, might love children's shows, and won't be directly making purchasing decisions any time soon.
+When you think about the generational differences on the largest possible scale, the oldest millennials are in their early 40s, might be settled down, and could be making larger purchases like cars or homes.
+The youngest members of Gen Z are 11 years old, might love children's shows, and won't be directly making purchasing decisions any time soon.

 Aside from the obvious age differences above, here are six more factors that make these two generations fundamentally different.

 Factors That Differentiate Millennials and Gen Z